Student loan approval

-If you apply with a cosigner and are denied a student loan, you can find another qualified cosigner and reapply.
+On the other hand, if you apply with a cosigner and are denied a private student loan, you can find another qualified cosigner and re-apply.
 The good news is that there are benefits to serving as a cosigner and some lenders do offer the option to be released as a cosigner after a certain period of on-time payments.
-For example, our TruFit Student Loan™ has a cosigner release option available after 36 consecutive on-time payments.¹
+For example, our Citizens Bank Student Loan has a cosigner release option available after 36 consecutive on-time payments of principal and interest.

-How to establish good credit
+How to help prevent student loan denial by establishing good credit

 Here are a few pointers on how you can establish good credit, so that in the future you'll possibly qualify on your own:

-- Start out small—Establishing good credit takes time.
+- Start out small: Establishing good credit takes time.
 Start with one credit card.

-- Pay on time, every time—Never miss a monthly payment.
+- Pay on time, every time: Never miss a monthly payment.

-- Don't pay down, pay off—Pay your credit card bills in full each month.
+- Don't pay down, pay off: Pay your credit card bills in full each month.

 Learn more about flexible student financing options from Citizens Bank

 Review our other helpful student loan information to make sure you're prepared for the start of college.
 If you want to learn more about our Citizens Bank Student Loan or have questions about paying for college, call an Education Finance Specialist at 1-800-708-6684, and we'll help walk you through the process.